Y1D1R/Game-Controller-/README.md

 - The code is in Python programming language using the following libraries: OpenCV - CVZone and PyAutoGUI.

-- The game is installed using a BlueStacks App Player.
+- The game is installed using BlueStacks App Player.